 What to know before swapping

 Make sure you look carefully at the properties condition and decoration and that you're satisfied – properties are taken as seen.

 It's illegal to offer or accept an incentive to make an exchange happen.
 If you have concerns regarding any potential illegal or fraudulent activity, please contact us on 0300 456 9996 straight away.

-If you have found someone to swap with, you'll need to complete and return our mutual exchange request form (128 kb PDF) as soon as possible.
+If you have found someone to swap with, you'll need to complete and return our Mutual Exchange Request form (PDF) as soon as possible.

 If you wish to exchange with a tenant who doesn't rent their property with us, they'll need to contact their own landlord to complete an application form.

-Once an application form has been recieved by all parties we'll check if you're eligble.
+Once an application form has been received by all parties we'll check if you're eligible.

 Then we'll arrange an appointment to inspect your home.
-This is necessary to asses the condition of the property and make sure there is no damage or alterations.
+This is necessary to assess the condition of the property and make sure there is no damage or alterations.